On 28th November 2019, we will be hosting very special Celebration Performances of The Imagination Museum: Mayflower 400, welcoming:

 - If you are a participant, you will need a code when you are booking which you can get from your teacher or group leader.

-- Please note that tickets will be limited to 2 per participant, with a waiting list for any unallocated tickets (more details will be available via the ticket booking link when it goes live).
+- Please note that tickets will be limited to 2 per participant, with a waiting list for any unallocated tickets (more details are available via the ticket booking link).

 - Please use the name of the participant you are coming to support when you make your booking so that we can check who has claimed their ticket allocation.